jimm/patchmaster/site/components.md

 do that if you have an instrument such as a keyboard that can act as both a controller (an output instrument) and a sound module (an input instrument).

-If you don't give an instrument a name, PatchMaster will display the name that UNIMidi uses.
-This isn't always what you want, because if you're using a MIDI interface such as the Unitor amt8, UNIMidi will use the names of the ports themselves, not the instruments plugged in to them (for example, "Unitor Port 0", "Unitor Port 1", ...).
+If you don't give an instrument a name, PatchMaster will display the symbol.

 ## Example